UDOOboard/IoT-Docs/docs/04_Client_Registration/01_Register_the_Client_into_the_UDOO_IoT_Cloud_Server.md

 Once you click the **Sign in** button an automatic registration procedure will start.
 The UDOO device will be registered into the UDOO IoT Cloud and will keep the auth token to connect to the Cloud and communicate with it.

-Once the registration is finished, the board will automatically connect to the UDOO IoT Server, and, when ìt’s ready, you’ll see the **Connected** string in the box.
+Once the registration is finished, the board will automatically connect to the UDOO IoT Server, and, when ìt’s ready, you’ll see the **Connected** string in the first box.

 </br>